kptdev/kpt/docs/design-docs/08-package-variant.md

 ## Lifecycle Management

 ### Upstream Changes
+The package variant controller allows you to specific a specific upstream package revision to clone, or you can specify a floating tag[^notimplemented].

+If you specify a specific upstream revision, then the downstream will not be changed unless the PackageVariant resource itself is modified to point to a new revision.
+That is, the user must edit the PackageVariant, and change the upstream package reference.
+When that is done, the package variant controller will update any existing Draft package under its ownership by doing the equivalent of a `kpt pkg update` to rebase the downstream on the new upstream revision.
+If a Draft does not exist, then the package variant controller will create a new Draft based on the current published downstream, and apply the `kpt pkg update` to rebase that.
+This updated Draft must then be proposed and approved like any other package change.

+If a floating tag is used[^notimplemented], then explicit modification of the PackageVariant is not needed.
+Rather, when the floating tag is moved to a new tagged revision of the upstream package, the package revision controller will notice and automatically propose and update to that revision.
+For example, the upstream package author may designate three floating tags: stable, beta, and alpha.
+The upstream package author can move these tags to specific revisions, and any PackageVariant resource tracking them will propose updates to their downstream packages.

 ### Order of Mutation During Update
 TODO(johnbelamaric): diagram showing when each of the above stages is done, and